abhishekc2005/abhishek-c-7/README.md

 ---

-# 💭 Developer Philosophy
+# 💡 Developer Philosophy

-> **"First, solve the problem.
-Then, write the code."** — John Johnson

-> **"Programs must be written for people to read, and only incidentally for machines to execute."** — Harold Abelson
+> "Programs must be written for people to read, and only incidentally for machines to execute." — Harold Abelson

+> "First, solve the problem.
+Then, write the code."

 ---

 <p align="center">

+### ⭐ Thanks for visiting my profile!

-⭐ If you like my work, consider giving a star to my repositories!
+If you like my work, consider giving a ⭐ to my repositories.

 </p>